How Trump’s erratic behavior and failure on coronavirus doomed his reelection

 Throughout his first term, Trump was a leader who governed as he had first campaigned — freewheeling, chaotic, and as an outsider — despite now being the incumbent.
 He was controversial, profane and used racist rhetoric, offering up grievance-filled tirades that portrayed himself as the victim.

-Biden, who said his decision to run came in the aftermath of the 2017 white supremacist rally in Charlottesville, instead viewed the race as a battle for the soul of the nation, and tried not to deviate from the singular message that Trump was unfit to lead the country.
+Biden, who said his decision to run came in the aftermath of the 2017 white supremacist rally in Charlottesville, instead viewed the race as “a battle for the soul of the nation,” as he put it, and tried not to deviate from the singular message that Trump was unfit to lead the country.

 But the most drastic gamble each of them made was on how to address the deadly coronavirus pandemic, which choked the economy, has killed more than 236,000 Americans, and upended the presidential race.